 NOTE: Please note that where documents are submitted to show evidence of practical professional experience or either practical or theoretical achievements worth 30 ECTS – in addition to a bachelor’s degree – the documents must clearly indicate that the 30 ECTS were obtain over and above the bachelor's degree programme.
 Confirmation can be provided by the university showing that the ECTS/internship were not counted towards the first degree.
 The duration of the practical professional experience gained outside the first degree should be equivalent to 20 weeks of full-time work.
 Furthermore, the internship reference must be submitted in officially certified form together with the other application documents.

-Please see the Study and Examination Regulations (only available in German) for details.
+Please see the Study and Examination Regulations for details.

 The master's programme enables our graduates to apply for operative and strategic professional and management tasks in the field of retail management, retail and consumer marketing, product management, sales management as well as in particular in the area of digital commerce, digital consumer services, marketing and media agencies, start-ups and retail companies.